 The Great Blue Hole is a giant marine sinkhole off the coast of Belize, which looks like the pupil of an eye when seen from above.
 The giant sinkhole is a UNESCO World Heritage site and has lured diver to explore the depts of the blue hole.
 The sinkhole is surrounded by a fringing reef approximately 400m in diameter and approximately 145m deep.
 When you reach 40m down there are unique marine stalactites up to 15m in length.
 The marine diversity is not the draw factor to the site, as the marine life is noticeable absence, but when you’re swimming among stalactites, who gives a Nemo?
 Remember to watch out for the sea serpent which was supposedly sighted in the hole back in the 1960s.

 Yongala, Queensland, Australia

 The SS Yongala Wreck dive site is a phenomenal dive that no scuba diver should miss!
 The wreck is situated in the UNESCO-listed Great Barrier Reef Marine Park, and is legally protected under Australia’s Historic Shipwrecks Act 1976.
 The shipwreck site is located approximately 89 km southeast of Townsville.
 The wreck was first found in 1958, and due to its remote location and protected landmark status, it has remained mostly untouched.
 The upper sections of the 110 meters ship starts 15 meters below the water’s surface and continues to descend to the sandy ocean floor, approximately 30 meters deep.
-When diving at this site you will likely encounter a diverse range of marine life, some of which include turtles, sea snakes, giant trevally, Queensland gropers, eagle rays, manta rays, sharks, and thousands of tropical fish.
 In the cooler months, you might get be lucky enough to see a humpback whales or a whale sharks.

 Manta Ray Village, Kailua Kona, Hawaii